secranford/dotfiles/README.md

 # Repo to Store dot files
 - Store this repo somewhere then create symbolic links in your home directory to the dot files of your choosing within the directory of the machine you need.
 For example `ln -s /myrepo/boltzmann/.bashrc ~/.bashrc`.
 - There is a separate branch for testing new changes to your dot files, be aware that your links will point to the active branch.
-So if you want to test changes, you can switch to the `dev` branch and make changes and then open a new terminal tab which will source the dot files on your active branch.
+So if you want to test changes, you can switch to the `dev` branch and make changes and then open a new terminal tab which will source the dot files on your active branch unless it is dynamically loaded like a `.vimrc`.

 # Machines
 - `boltzmann` is my lab machine with env variables specific to the system config